B i o g r a p h y

 With a strong belief in instilling lifelong appreciation for choral music and promoting Singaporean music, Darius has carved a reputation as an advocate of choral music whose choirs and works inspire, engage, educate and entertain audiences around the world.
 He has given lectures and talks on choral conducting at the Yong Siew Toh Conservatory of Music and the School of the Arts, Singapore.
 He has also given conducting and choir workshops in Asia, America and Europe.
 In 2020, Lim was invited to present on the TEDx stage on the power of choral singing: "Voices of Singapore - strengthening a nation through choral singing".

-Widely known for his work with choirs of the Voices of Singapore Choral Society, ensembles under the direction of Darius Lim have performed at some of the biggest national stages that include the President's Star Charity, ChildAid, the grand opening of the Singapore State Courts, and the Singapore International Choral Festival.
-Under his direction as founding Artistic Director, the Voices of Singapore is the one of Singapore's leading choral societies that seeks to build a Singing Singapore through nationwide projects that include the Singapore Virtual Choir Project (Home), A World to Remember, and numerous other music collaborative projects with national government agencies.
-Choirs under Lim’s direction have shared the stage with some of the world’s most celebrated groups that include the Vienna Boys’ Choir, Philomela (Finland), the Hong Kong Children’s Choir, Berlin State Opera Children's Choir, Vox Nativa Children's Choir, and the University of London Chamber Choir.
-Youth and children’s choirs under Lim's baton have been presented in numerous national events such as the Singapore Youth Festival Opening & Closing concerts, Singapore Youth Festival Presentations, Singapore Youth Festival Celebrations, Aseanapol in Harmony Celebrations and Singapore Youth Festival International Night.
+Widely known for his work with choirs of the Voices of Singapore Choral Society, ensembles under the direction of Darius Lim have performed as the main feature ensembles on a national level in performances that include the President's Star Charity, ChildAid, the grand opening of the Singapore State Courts, and the Singapore International Choral Festival.
+Under his direction as founding Artistic Director, the Voices of Singapore is the one of Singapore's leading choral societies that seeks to build a Singing Singapore through nationwide projects that include the Singapore Virtual Choir Project (Home), A World to Remember, and numerous other music collaborative projects with international musical bodies as well as national government agencies.